Roman Catholic Diocese of Civita

-It was heir to the ancient diocese of Pausania or Phausania (Fausania) (6th to 8th? century), restored in 1070 as the Diocese of Gallura, in 1113 renamed after its episcopal seat as the Diocese of Civita.
-In 1839 it was renamed as Diocese of Civita–Tempio, until its formal suppression in 1986, when it was merged into the Diocese of Tempio-Ampurias (effectively absorbing the Diocese of Ampurias, with which it had been held in personal union since 1506).
+It was the successor to the ancient diocese of Pausania or Phausania (Fausania) (6th to 8th? century), restored in 1070 as the Diocese of Gallura, and then in 1113 renamed the Diocese of Civita, after its episcopal seat.
+In 1506, the diocese of Civita was united to its neighbor, the diocese of Ampurias, with one and the same bishop presiding over two distinct dioceses.
+In 1839 it was renamed the Dioceses of Civita e Tempio.
+In 1986, the diocese of Civita was suppressed and its territory was merged into the Diocese of Tempio-Ampurias.

 Ancient diocese of Fausania

 No later than the sixth century, a Roman bishopric was established at a place called Pausania or Phausania, which may be Olbia, Tempio Pausania or even Posada (50 km south of Olbia).

-While local Saint Simplicius is traditionally revered as its 4th century founding first bishop, a historical thesis holds it may have been (re?)founded by Catholic bishop(s) exiled by king Huneric of the Vandal Kingdom after his council of Carthage replaced them with Donatist heretic counterparts, only to be abandoned again due to the 552 invasion of the Ostrogoths under king Totila.
+While the local Saint Simplicius is traditionally called its first bishop (4th century ?), a historical thesis holds it may have been (re?)founded by Catholic bishop(s) exiled by king Huneric of the Vandal Kingdom after his council of Carthage replaced them with Donatist heretic counterparts; it is suggested that the diocese of Fausania was abandoned again due to the invasion of the Ostrogoths under king Totila in 552.

-Its first historical mention is in 594, when Pope Gregory the Great invites its Metropolitan, the Archdiocese of Cagliari, to nominate a candidate for the vacant see.
-Its first documented incumbent, bishop Victor, was mentioned in a papal letter in 599, recalling his work to evangelize the pagan locals, and attended a synod in Rome in 600.
+In 594, Pope Gregory the Great wrote to the Metropolitan archbishop of the Cagliari, the only metropolitan on the island, exhorting him to consecrate a candidate for the diocese of Fausania, which had not had a bishop for a long time.
+Its first documented incumbent, Bishop Victor, and the other bishops of Sardinia were advised in a papal letter in July 599 to pay due attention to their metropolitan; the pope also wrote to Spesindeus, the Praeses Sardiniae, in October 600, recalling Victor's work to evangelize the pagan locals, and ordering him to assist the bishop. and attended a synod in Rome in 600.

-The see of Phausania is still listed in the Byzantine Notitia Episcopatuum until circa 1000; but this may well have been a refusal to canonically acknowledge the diocese being effectively wiped much earlier, plausibly in the 8th century by Arab invaders.
+The see of Fausania (Φαυσιάνη) is still listed in the Byzantine Notitia Episcopatuum as a suffragan of Cagliari circa 1000.